Update to Small Embedded Generation technical standard TS-129

 The reviewed version has been published and is available to view .

 To ensure the installation of Small Embedded Generation (SEG) meets the change in SA Government requirements and Australian Standards, we have reviewed our TS-129.
-The reviewed version has been published and is available to view.
+The reviewed version has been published and is available to view on our Small embedded generation page.
 Please read and familiarise yourself with this document.

 Below we have outlined the four main changes made to the standard, as they have a direct impact on the installation of new or upgraded systems.